hacspec/book/src/developers/compiler.md

 ## Unit tests

-The compiler has various unit tests that are control trough the `language/tests` files.
+The compiler has various unit tests that are controlled trough the `language/tests` files.
 Please enrich the unit tests bases in `language-tests`, `negative-language-tests` and `test-crate` as you implement new features for the compiler.
 The compiler can also be tested against all the hacspec cryptographic